Vkumar-sys/INDUSTRIAL_PROJECT_3-Hospitality_Revenue_Analysis-/README.md

   #Key Note:-For understanding the detailed meanings of the key terms used kindly refer the file having the DAX
              queries attached above and the detailed meanings of the key metrics used above.

-  # Codebasics Team # Resume Project Challenge.
+  # Codebasics Team # Resume Project Challenge # Data Analytics # Business Analytics